ramamoorthyluxman/bpc/README.md

 The core architecture of the challenge is based on ROS 2.
 Participants are required to respond to a ROS 2 Service request with pose estimation results.
 The key elements of the architecture are:

 - **Service API:**
-  The ROS service interface (defined in the `.srv` file) acts as the API for the challenge.
+  The ROS service interface (defined in the [GetPoseEstimates](ibpc_interfaces/srv/GetPoseEstimates.srv) file) acts as the API for the challenge.

 - **PoseEstimatorNode:**
   Participants are provided with C++ and Python templates for the PoseEstimatorNode.
 Your task is to implement the callback function (e.g., `get_pose_estimates`) that performs the required computation.
 Since the API is simply a ROS endpoint, you can use any of the available ROS 2 client libraries including C++, Python, Rust, Node.js, or C#.